Use multipeer patches to build effects that can be applied to a group on a video call.

 Once the message is sent, it’s received by another instance of the effect via the Multipeer Receive patch.
 The Multipeer Send and Mutipeer Receive patches transmit data without a connecting cable, as long as the same Topic is specified.

 Keep in mind that you can’t send a message to yourself.
-You need to have both Spark AR Player and Spark AR Desktop player open when building your effect, in order to test how different instances of your effect communicate.
+You need to have both Meta Spark Player and Meta Spark Desktop player open when building your effect, in order to test how different instances of your effect communicate.

 When the message is received you can unpack it with a Pulse Unpack patch and connect to further logic to trigger something in your effect.
 In the image below, the Pulse Unpack patch unpacks the message containing someone's name (Lucy) and sends this information to a Value patch.

-When you’re building your group effect, you can try the effect on more participants in Spark AR Player for Desktop.
+When you’re building your group effect, you can try the effect on more participants in Meta Spark Player for Desktop.

 We created this logic with the patch graphs below: